 William & Mary acknowledges the Indigenous peoples who are the original inhabitants of the lands our campus is on today – the Cheroenhaka (Nottoway), Chickahominy, Eastern Chickahominy, Mattaponi, Monacan, Nansemond, Nottoway, Pamunkey, Patawomeck, Upper Mattaponi, and Rappahannock tribes – and pay our respect to their tribal members past and present.

-For more information please visit the American Indian Resource Center.
+For more information or to hear the reading of the Land Acknowledgement please visit the American Indian Resource Center.

 It is recommended the following practices be implemented when using the statement: